JOIN US IN SAVING LIVES

 Please make a 2013 year-end donation and help us cure cancer and other deadly diseases.Donate >

-Russel E. Kaufman, M.D., is President and CEO of The Wistar Institute.
+Russel E. Kaufman, M.D., is president emeritus of The Wistar Institute.
 In addition to his administrative leadership of Wistar, Dr. Kaufman maintains an active research program at the Institute, investigating the genetics of blood diseases and cancer.
 During Dr. Kaufman’s tenure at Wistar, he has significantly raised the international profile of the Institute by recruiting top-notch scientists, developing new biomedical research centers and expanding scientific programs and facilities.

 Dr. Kaufman has been a pace-setter for the growing life sciences industry in the greater Philadelphia region, serving on the board of directors for the Greater Philadelphia Chamber of Commerce; Select Greater Philadelphia’s CEO Council for Growth; the Greater Philadelphia Life Sciences Congress; the Council for American Medical Innovation; the University City Science Center; BioAdvance – Biotechnology Greenhouse Corporation of Southeastern Pennsylvania; The University of the Sciences; on the advisory board for Osage Venture Partners; and on the scientific advisory board for Pappas Ventures.
 He is also a member of WHYY’s Health and Science Desk advisory committee.